TUNISIA MOTORCYCLE TOUR

 4.5 hours riding without stops

-We start our ride south and after a quick blast on the Tunisian highway, we reach the city of Sousse where there will be time to have a look at the Great Mosque of Sousse, a popular tourist attraction.
-We then continue and head for El Jem.
+We start our ride south and after a quick blast on the Tunisian highway we arrive at El Jem.
 This was a very important Roman settlement.
 Witness of this is the 2nd largest still standing Roman amphitheater in the world after the Colosseum in Rome, holding 35,000 seated spectators.